-Enable or Disable Automatic Login in Ubuntu [Beginner's Tip]
+Enable or Disable Automatic Login in Ubuntu

-When you install Ubuntu, you are provided with the option to choose whether or not you want to use password to log in to the system.
-If you think you made the wrong choice at that time, you can change it any time.
+When you install Ubuntu, you are provided with the option to choose whether or not you want to use a password to log in to the system.
+If you think you made the wrong choice at that time, you can change it at any time.

 In this quick beginner tip for Ubuntu users, I’ll explain the steps to enable or disable automatic login in Ubuntu 18.04 and higher versions that use GNOME desktop.

-You may watch this video to see the steps in action or simply follow the rest of the tutorial.
+You may watch this video to see the steps in action, or simply follow the rest of the tutorial.

 Enable automatic login in Ubuntu

-First press the super key (the Windows key) on your keyboard.
+First, press the super key (the Windows key) on your keyboard.
 This will bring the GNOME Activities area.
 Start typing settings and you’ll see the settings application.
 Click on it.

-Go to Details
+Go to Users

-Now you should see the User option in the left sidebar.
-Click on it and you should see all the users available on your system.
+Here, you should see all the users available on your system.
 Click on the desired user and then click the unlock option.

-Select the user and click Unlock
+Select user and unlock

 You’ll have to enter your own account’s password:

-Enter Password Ubuntu
+Enter Password

-Enable Automatic Login Ubuntu
+Enable Automatic Login

 Disable automatic login in Ubuntu

-Disable Automatic Login Ubuntu
+Disable Automatic Login

 Why you should avoid using automatic login in Ubuntu?

 If you take my suggestion, avoid using automatic login.
 There are several reasons for that.
 The first reason is that it makes your computer less secure.
 And if you use Ubuntu irregularly, you may forget your password.
-Now resetting Ubuntu password is not a complicated task but it’s an additional pain nonetheless.
+Now resetting Ubuntu password is not a complicated task, but it’s an additional pain nonetheless.

 Either way, it’s your choice if you want to use auto login in Ubuntu or not.
 I showed you both ways to deal with it.